National Science Foundation

 USER #1

-Age: 28
+AGE: 28

-Location: Los Angeles, California
+LOCATION: Los Angeles, California

-Occupation: Department Chair Special Education
+OCCUPATION: Department Chair Special Education

 USER #2

-Age: 52
+AGE: 52

-Location: Boulder, Colorado
+LOCATION: Boulder, Colorado

-Occupation: Director of Grants + Partnerships
+OCCUPATION: Director of Grants + Partnerships

 USER #3

-Age: 30
+AGE: 30

-Location: Woods Hole, Massachusetts
+LOCATION: Woods Hole, Massachusetts

-Occupation: Coastal Groundwater Hydrologist -NSF EAR Postdoctoral Fellow
+OCCUPATION: Coastal Groundwater Hydrologist -NSF EAR Postdoctoral Fellow

 USER #4

-Age: 25
+AGE: 25

-Location: San Diego, California
+LOCATION: San Diego, California

-Occupation: 4th year PhD candidate in
+OCCUPATION: 4th year PhD candidate at University California San Diego in BioEngineering

 USER #5

-Age: 42
+AGE: 42

-Location: New York City, New York
+LOCATION: New York City, New York

-Occupation: Editor/Grant Writer for Department of Surgery
+OCCUPATION: Editor/Grant Writer for Department of Surgery

 The goals of our user interviews was to gain an understanding of the needs, goals, and aspirations that drive the decision-making and behaviors of individuals who regularly submit proposals and apply for grants or funding.

-Seeking funding for a non-medical science or engineering institution
+Seeking funding for a non-medical science or engineering institution.

-Apply for research grants
+Apply for research grants.

-Understand and gauge their trust when uploading important documents to a mobile website
+Understand and gauge their trust when uploading important documents to a mobile website.

 We organized our findings from user interviews by building an affinity map.
 This helped us discover key takeaways from our users and identify patterns in their answers.
 We identified 4 behaviors and needs that all of our users experience.
 This guides our priorities in developing a redesign of the mobile site.